Mucosal-associated invariant T cell: MAIT cell activation

 MAIT cells can be activated in ways that involve, and do not involve, MR1-mediated antigen presentation.
 However, MR1-independent and MR1-dependent activation elicit separate MAIT cell functions as part of an immune response.
 During MR1-independent activation against Mycobacteria, MAIT cells bind extracellular IL-12, which is often secreted by stressed macrophages.
-In response to IL-12, MAIT cells produce and secrete interferon-gamma (IFN-γ), a cytokine that activate macrophages, assists in the maturation of dendritic cells, and promotes the expression of MHC class II on antigen presenting cells.
+In response to IL-12, MAIT cells produce and secrete interferon-gamma (IFN-γ), a cytokine that activates macrophages, assists in the maturation of dendritic cells, and promotes the expression of MHC class II on antigen presenting cells.
 MAIT cells also secrete IL-17, an important pro-inflammatory cytokine, after binding IL-23.

 MAIT cells are also activated in a MR1-dependent manner, in which a MAIT cell's semi-invariant TCR binds to the MR1 protein presenting antigen.
 While most T cell subsets have TCRs that recognize peptide or lipid-based antigens in association with MHC or CD1, MAIT cells are unique in that they recognize small molecules created through the process of vitamin B2 (riboflavin) and B9 (folic acid) biosynthesis.
 The vitamin B2 related molecules that activate MAIT cells are chemically unstable, and undergo spontaneous degradation in water, although they have now been successfully chemically synthesised and isolated.
 Riboflavin and folic acid are both crucial components of the metabolic pathways in bacteria.
 When MR1 associates with these small molecules and becomes expressed on the surface of antigen-presenting cells, the MAIT TCR then binds to MR1, leading to MAIT cell activation, clonal expansion, memory, and an array of antimicrobial responses.
 While protective against some pathogens, MAIT cell activation can produce inflammatory cytokines that augment immunopathology and gastritis in chronic infection by Helicobacter pylori.